DrJ3RK/DrJ3RK/README.md

 Most designs here are different enough from existing like functions though.
 For exmaple the Angle Generators were completely designed from scratch by myself and a relative, so I'm happy to share. (despite the functionality resembling the Serge USG or Buchla 281)

 Note: These schematics will contain specific op amps that may or may not be recommended, required, or just there because that's how I laid out the schematic.
 90%+ can be swapped out for your favorite TL07x type, or something fancier.
 There are a few that are more or less required, and I will be adding both notes, and notes inside the BOMs with my recommendations for this.  (for example, the Line Out module has OPA2604 in the schematic.
-I prefer LME49720, but you could use anything for this circuit)
+I prefer LME49720, but you could use anything for this circuit) OPA1657, LM4562MAX etc.

 Dustin